hihihippp/scottsievert.github.io/src/source/_posts/2014-05-18-speckle-and-lasers.markdown

 Since this system is linear, we can think of our output as bunch of impulse responses shifted in space and scaled by the corresponding amount.
-This is [convolution][conv] and only works because this is a linear system.
+This is [convolution][conv] and only works because this is a linear and space invariant system.

 To find our $H\left( f_x, f_y\right) $, we have to take the Fourier transform (aka FFT) of our pupil.
 Since our pupil function is symmetric, the inverse Fourier transform